-- The Counterclaim Defendants' campaign of defamation had the purpose and effect of deceiving third-party market participants into believing that West Face and Boland are untrustworthy, incompetent and unethical.
-The Counterclaim Defendants made or caused to be made the false and defamatory statements described above with malice, while knowing that they were utterly false. - The Black Cube Campaign, carried out by, for or at the direction of the Counterclaim Defendants, also constitutes actionable wrongs against the targets of those activities, the identities of which are known to the Counterclaim Defendants.
-Among other things: - (a) Operatives of Black Cube intentionally and fraudulently induced a number of the targets of the Counterclaim Defendants to invest time and money, and even to fly to London, England, in pursuit of employment or investment opportunities that never existed.
-Operatives of Black Cube intentionally made false representations to the targets with the purpose and effect of causing them to rely on those representations, meet with Black Cube operatives, and disclose to them West Face's confidential and/or privileged information;
+188. 168.
+The As pleaded above, the Counterclaim Defendants' campaign of defamation had the purpose and effect of deceiving third-party market participants and investors into believing that West Face and Boland are dishonest, untrustworthy, incompetent and unethical.
+The Counterclaim Defendants made or caused to be made the false and defamatory statements described above with malice, while knowing that they were utterly false.

+189. 169.
+The Black Cube Campaign, carried out by, for or at the direction of the Counterclaim Defendants, also constitutes actionable wrongs against the targets of those activities, the full\identities of which\whom\are known to the Counterclaim Defendants.
+Among other things:

-- (b) Operatives of Black Cube induced the targets to breach duties of confidence owed to West Face pursuant to employment contracts and at law by offering them lucrative employment or investment opportunities provided the targets would disclose confidential information belonging to West Face; and - (c) Operatives of Black Cube induced West Face's former General Counsel to breach his fiduciary duties owed to West Face by offering to him a potentially lucrative employment opportunity provided that he would disclose privileged communications the target had with West Face concerning the hiring and employment of Brandon Moyse.
+- (b) Operatives of Black Cube induced the targets current and former employees of West Face to breach duties of confidence owed to West Face pursuant to employment contracts and at law by offering them lucrative employment or investment opportunities provided the targets would disclose confidential information belonging to West Face; and - (c) Operatives of Black Cube induced West Face's former General Counsel him at a high-end restaurant in London while he was jet lagged, consuming alcohol and being surreptitiously recorded; and

+Alex Singh to breach his fiduciary duties owed to West Face by falsely offering to him a potentially lucrative employment opportunity provided that he would disclose privileged communications the target had with that Mr.